-Students must earn a grade of "C" or better in the MLT prefixed courses and complete all campus-based courses with a grade point average of 2.0 or better before entering the clinical phase of their education.
-Placement in the clinical practicum phase of the program is on a space available basis; a GPA ranked waiting list will determine placement should space become limited for reasons beyond the control of the program.
-The program conforms to the requirements of the National Association for Accrediting Clinical Laboratory Science.
+Students must earn a grade of "C" or better in the histologic technology courses and complete all campus-based courses with a grade point average of 2.0 or better before entering the practicum phase of their education.
+Placement in the clinical practicum is on a space available basis; a GPA ranked waiting list will determine placement should space become limited for reasons beyond the control of the program.